 No campground, just a spot on the side of the road on public land: Dispersed camping is free, fun, and easier than you might expect.

-Two years ago, I rarely spent the night in a tent, didn’t know what “dispersed camping” meant, and had no idea of places across the country where camping is completely free.
+A few years ago, I rarely spent the night in a tent, didn’t know what “dispersed camping” meant, and had no idea of places across the country where camping is completely free.
 Now, after more than a year on the road (and hundreds of nights camping across North America), I can say without a doubt that dispersed camping is my favorite.

 Primitive, Dispersed Camping